Getting Started

 What's in this manual

-If you already know Composer and just want a feature reference, jump to the Inputs, Operators, Targets, or Script Engine manuals.
+If you already know Composer and just want a feature reference, jump straight to the Inputs, Operators, Targets, or Script Engine manuals.